rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

 ## About the directory layout

-Let's focus on a proposal for the organization of files and directories necessary for the proper functioning of the cms.
+Let's focus on a proposal for the organization of files and directories necessary for the proper functioning of a CMS (Content Management System).

 Our starting point will be the `site.yml` file.
-This file is a bit like the orchestra conductor of the cms since it will only include the necessary roles for the target nodes if needed
+This file is a bit like the orchestra conductor of the CMS since it will only include the necessary roles for the target nodes if needed:

 ```
 ---